kiwilan/php-tmdb/README.md

 ### Get raw data

-If you want to get raw data from TMDB API, you can use `getRawData()` method:
+If you want to get raw data from TMDB API, you can use `getRawData()` method and `getRawDataKey()` method to get a specific key.

+> [!NOTE]
+>
+> If a key hasn't dedicated method, you can use `getRawDataKey()` method to get it but don't hesitate to open an issue to ask for a dedicated method.

 ```php
 use Kiwilan\Tmdb\Tmdb;